aroundmyroom/UnifiVoucher/README.md

 This script relies on the PHP Unifi-API class https://github.com/Art-of-WiFi/UniFi-API-client

-Make sure that the Unifi-API-Clients is running and make sure you can use the create_vouchers.php and config.php Without that, this stupid PHP script will not work
+Make sure that the Unifi-API-Client is installed on your system and make sure you can use the create_vouchers.php and config.php
+Without that, this stupid PHP script will not work

 What does this script